Jury trial: Switzerland

 As of 2008, only the code of criminal procedure of the Canton of Geneva provides for genuine jury trials.
 Several other cantons—Vaud, Neuchâtel, Zürich and Ticino—provide for courts composed of both professional judges and laymen (Schöffengerichte / tribunaux d'échevins).
 Because the unified Swiss Code of Criminal Procedure (set to enter into force in 2011) does not provide for jury trials or lay judges, however, they are likely to be abolished in the near future.

+Taiwan

+The Citizen Judges Act (國民法官法) was passed by the Legislative Yuan on July 22, 2022, promulgated by the President on August 12 and was implemented on January 1, 2023.
+Under the act, Lay judges in Taiwan are to be randomly selected as citizen judges who would participate in trial proceedings and adjudicate cases alongside professional judges in certain felony cases.
+The citizen judge system is based on Japan’s saiban-in system, which also resembles a lay judge system.

 Ukraine

 The judiciary of Ukraine allows jury trials for criminal cases where the sentence can reach life imprisonment if the accused so wishes.
 But this seldom happens.
 A jury is not formed from random citizens, but only from those who have previously applied for this role who do meet certain criteria.

 United Kingdom

 The United Kingdom consists of three separate legal jurisdictions, but there are some features common to all of them.
 In particular there is seldom anything like the U.S. voir dire system; jurors are usually just accepted without question.
 Controversially, in England there has been some screening in sensitive security cases, but the Scottish courts have firmly set themselves against any form of jury vetting.